bmad-sim/GTPSA.jl/README.md

 # Manipulate the TPSs as you would any other mathematical variable in Julia
 f = cos(x[1]) + im*sin(x[2])
-# This creates a new TPS called f
+# f is a new ComplexTPS
 ```

 Note that scalars do not need to be defined as TPSs when writing expressions.
 Running `print(f)` gives the output